ismarslomic/sanity-plugin-tag-hierarchy/README.md

 ### Release new version

+We use the [Sanity semantic-release](https://github.com/sanity-io/plugin-kit/blob/main/docs/semver-workflow.md) to automate publish to NPM.

 Run ["CI & Release" workflow](https://github.com/ismarslomic/sanity-plugin-tag-hierarchy/actions/workflows/main.yml).

 Make sure to select the main branch and check "Release new version".

 Semantic release will only release on configured branches, so it is safe to run release on any branch.